Diamond Head Madness – The View Makes Up for the Crowds

 Once we were at the top, aside from the throngs trying to get the same pictures we were trying to get. the views of Waikiki, Koko Head and Diamond Head Lighthouse were superb.
 Any chance of looking for a geocache without arising suspicion was hopeless.
 I promised to come back early in the morning and do this again without the crowds, but never did.

-We were thankful to find a waiting cab when we got back down and returned to the RH.
+We were thankful to find a waiting cab when we got back down and returned to the Royal Hawaiian.
 Jet lag was coming on fast.
 That night we ate at a California Pizza, a mid-scale chain we don’t get in eastern Canada and turned in early.
 Tomorrow off to Kauai.